jakehsiao/sdc-behaviour-cloning/README.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a transferred convolution neural network with InceptionV3 and fully-connected layers.
+My model is nvidia end-to-end model(http://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars).

 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a preprocess function.